munenepeter/Medbook-dev-app/README.md

 Medbook Kenya](https://www.medbookafrica.com/) as a part of an Assesment.

 ## License
 You can change the code to your own liking.
-Your free... to do anything
+Your free... to do anything!.